Student Resources

 Student Advocate's Office

-The ASUC Student Advocate’s Office (SAO) is an executive, non-partisan office of the student government at UC Berkeley.
-Their office offers representation, help, and advice to any student or student group involved in a dispute with the University.
+An executive, non-partisan office of the student government at UC Berkeley.
+Their office offers representation, help, and advice to any student or student group involved in a dispute with the university.

-The Inclusive Recreation Program offers exercise programs for people with disabilities, such as Goalball, accessible yoga, and personal training.
+Offers exercise programs for people with disabilities, such as goalball, accessible yoga, and personal training.

 Easy Does It